 There are several easy to moderate hiking trails, many utilizing old roads and railroad grades, in the Thurmond area.
 The Rend, Southside, and Stone Cliff Trails are also open for biking.

-(formerly Thurmond-Minden Trail)
+Rend Trail (formerly Thurmond-Minden Trail)

-The Rend Trail provides an easy stroll or bike ride along an abandoned branch line of the C&O Railway (Rend Line).
 This predominantly level trail crosses five railroad trestles and a short set of stairs that detour around an old rock slide.
 Several overlooks provide scenic views of Thurmond and the New River.
 This trail runs parallel with Dunloup Creek on the Thurmond end of the trail, where a few foundations of the town of South Boyd can be seen.
 Arbuckle Creek runs parallel with the trail at the Minden end.

 To reach the Thurmond Trailhead: